 Here on the Components tab, the usage quantity for each component is the amount that goes into the batch size, which you see here.

-The final BOM type is for Secondary outputs.
+The fifth and final BOM type is for Secondary outputs.

 Secondary outputs are added to other bills of material here on the Outputs tab.
 Each job has a primary output, which is the BOM parent, but can also have other outputs.
 These can be by-products, co-products, usable scrap, or used parts that are derived from disassembly jobs.
 Each output can be given a Cost Ratio percentage, which is its share of the unit cost.